How Do I Research My Property?

 Location of Resources

-Historic Preservation Office, 281 N. College Avenue, Fort Collins, CO
+Historic Preservation Division, 281 N. College Avenue, Fort Collins, CO

 The Archive at Fort Collins Museum of Discovery, 408 Mason Court, Fort Collins, CO